-Winter in New York State offers breathtaking views: Snow-capped peaks, frozen waterfalls, and ice-covered trails -- just to name a few.
-Whether you’d rather stay closer to the city or don’t mind traveling a bit further, we’ve selected two destinations you’ll love to experience this season: The Catskills and the Adirondacks.
+Winter in New York State provides breathtaking views: beautiful mountains, frozen waterfalls, and snow-covered trails — just to name a few.
+Whether you’d rather stay closer to the city or don’t mind traveling a bit further, we’ve selected two destinations you might enjoy experiencing this season: the Catskills and the Adirondacks.

-Read on to get our suggestions for lodging, dining, and activities in both areas.
+Read on to learn about the differences between each destination — and get our suggestions for lodging, dining, and activities in both areas.

 Traveling to the Catskills